Interested in little athletics? Have a look at our information booklet

 There are information days held before the start of the summer season.
 Registration must be completed on-line via our website, and all members once registered need to collect an official t-shirt patch at the clubrooms at Edithvale Reserve prior to the season starting.
 You may register on-line at any time during the season, or get further information during a competition meeting at the track.
 For more information, refer to our Registration Information page.

 How much does it cost to join?

 Where do my fees go?

-Of the $170 season 2019-20 registration fee, the compulsory LAVic affiliation is $89.
-The remaining funds are used for end-of-year awards, trophies and presentations (approx $40), centre funded events ($30) and to pay for the registration of athletes at external events e.g. Mentone Open Relay/Southern Metro Region Relay/State Relay Championships/Road Relays) – $15.
-The Centre also pays lease fees on the building and grounds to the Kingston City Council of approximately $5 per athlete.
-As you can see the centre effectively makes little profit from the registration fee.
+Of the $180 season 2022-23 registration fee, the compulsory LAVic affiliation is $89.
+The remaining funds are used for end-of-year awards, trophies and presentations (approx $40), centre funded events ($30) and to pay for the registration of athletes at external events e.g. Mentone Open Relay/Regional and State events/Road Relays).
+The Centre also pays lease fees on the building and grounds to Kingston City Council of approximately $5 per athlete.
+As you can see, the centre effectively makes little profit from the registration fee.
 A typical season entitles an athlete to 16-20 weeks of regular competition, plus the annual Gift Day, Medallion Day, Relaython, presentations and an end-of-season awards (subject to weather and any Covid-19 regulations).
 We believe this is terrific value for money, and on top of all of this – athletes remain active and healthy and make friends at the same time.

 Can we try out before joining?

-At the start of each season (typically in the first month), “Bring A Friend” days and free one week trials are held where children can compete in events held on that day at no cost, and then decide if they wish to join.
+At the start of each season (typically in the first month), “Coaching” days and free one-two week trials are held where children can compete in events held on that day at no cost, and then decide if they wish to join.
 Athletes must enter on-line before attending the track for insurance purposes, as either a trial athlete or full paid-up athlete.